anaghadudihalli/learning-how-to-learn-coursera/W2-Chunking.md

 +  It is released when we receive an unexpected ***reward***.
 + It also predicts future rewards and not just the immediate reward.
 + ***Loss of dopamine*** neurons leads to a ***lack of motivation*** and something called Anhedonia, which is loss of interest in things that once gave you pleasure.

+---
+### The Value of a Library of Chunks
++ Chunks can help you understand new concepts.
+When you grasp one chunk, that **chunk can be related** in surprising ways to similar chunks.
+Not only in that field but also in different fields.
++ It's important to have variety/**creativity** in learning.
+It helps build the network between the chunks and increases problem solving.
+---
+### Overlearning, Choking, Einstellung, and Interleaving
++ Overlearning is good sometimes as it creates automaticity that can be helpful in situations like serving a tennis ball.
+But overlearning in a *single session* can a waste of valuable learning time.
++ Overlearning can give an **illusion of mastery** when you mastered only the easy concepts.
++ **Einstellung**: A known pattern may block from getting new ideas.
+You initial idea of how things need to be done is misleading.
+You need to unlearn your old erroneous older ideas.
++ **Mix** up your learning.
++ Repetition and practice strengthen the neural connections, **interleaving** **builds flexibility and creativity.**
++ Although practice and repetition are important in helping build solid neural patterns to draw on, it’s interleaving that starts building flexibility and creativity.
+It’s where you leave the world of practice and repetition and begin thinking more independently.
+---
+### Interview with Dr. Norman Fortenberry - Executive director of the American Society of Engineering Education

+<ins>**Learning at MIT**</ins>

++ Be part of a team, not alone.
++ Don't jump directly into hard stuff.
+Take it step by step.
++ Take a break, turn your brain off at times.
++ Use **multi-mode learning inputs** - visual, auditory, teaching, discussing, etc

+---

+### Interview with Scott Young, a "Marco Polo" of Learning

++ Clubbed and learnt 4 year MIT course in one year.
++ Believes in diving into hard problems and getting that strain to learn.
++ Tests himself frequently.
++ **Teach yourself step by step**.
+When you realize you are getting vague, you know what to revise.
+Feynman's technique.
++ Don't fool yourself into thinking that you're learning.
++ Create vivid examples.
+Uses **analogies and metaphors.**
++ Always **have a plan**.
+Create a project out of it.
+It keeps you motivated.
++ Intensity/Focused time/**Quality > Quantity**